MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 - Value of the monitored metric when the regression was detected
 - Current value of the monitored metric
 - Recommended troubleshooting actions

+Note that the Active devices count refers to the number of devices in your tenant on which the Office apps are being used.
+There may be a slight misalignment with management tools as these typically report number of devices on which the Office apps are installed, even if they are not being used.

 ### App Metrics